maidsafe/rfcs/text/0036-launcher-api-v0.5/0036-launcher-api-v0.5.md

 # Motivation

-New features to the existing API can improve handling large data volume in an efficiently using streaming APIs.
+New features to the existing API can improve handling large data volume efficiently using streaming APIs.
 This can have a significant improvement in the performance of the launcher and the safe-core ffi for handling large data volume.
 Incorporating the standards in the API will also improve the stability of the APIs